Alexandru Tzigara-Samurcaș: National Museum creation

 Around 1901, inspired by the Paris World Fair, Tzigara and other Romanian ethnographers first took into consideration the establishment of a permanent ethnographic collection.
 Like other Romanian intellectuals, Tzigara preserved his special interest in handicrafts, which, art conservator Isabelle Longuet argues, were "elevated to the status of 'national art' " in the belief that the peasantry represented "an authentic 'Romanianness' ".
 In similar terms, ethologist Ioana Popescu notes: "[Tzigara's] collections were to become the argument and the source of inspiration for the national ideology and creation."
 His project came after a similar attempt on the part of art collector Nicolae Minovici, founder of the private folk art museum Casa Minovici, and an even earlier textile art archive, endorsed by Maiorescu (1875).

 1906 marked the start of Tzigara's chief work as an ethnographer.
 That year, he founded the "Museum of Ethnography and National Art", now Museum of the Romanian Peasant (and which he intended to name "Museum of the Romanian People"), serving as its Director for the next forty years.
 This project received support from Education Minister Haret and, on the other side of politics, from Haret's predecessor Maiorescu.
 The institution was later known as "Museum of Ethnography and National Art" or "Carol I Museum of Ethnography and National Art".
-Its original quarters were the abandoned National Mint building on Kiseleff Road, but plans were being made for a new, more adequate museum palace.
+Its original quarters were the abandoned National Mint building on Kiseleff Road (where Tzigara and his family lived between 1906 and 1912), but plans were being made for a new, more adequate museum palace.

 As manager, Tzigara-Samurcaș ordered the collection into two distinct sections, dedicated respectively to ethnography-proper and sacred art (the latter chapter also took over the religious objects kept at the National Museum of Antiquities).
 An additional exhibit was to include the Tropaeum Traiani metopes, attesting the Roman Empire's rule over Dobruja.
 Tzigara's subsequent work as a collector and folk art historian received much appreciation.
 A 1914 article in Luceafărul journal stated: "[He] reorganized [the museum] and turned into a true national institution.
 The Museum's rich collections are owed to Mr. Tzigara-Samurcaș's industriousness."
 In 2010, folk art reviewer Mihai Plămădeală wrote that Tzigara's activity "impacted on everything that this Museum ever meant in the history of Romanian culture."